pcingola/SnpEff/src/docs/snpeff/inputoutput.md

 Sequence ontology ([SO](http://www.sequenceontology.org/)) allows to standardize terminology used for assessing sequence changes and impact.
 This allows for a common language across all variant annotation programs and makes it easier to communicate using a uniform terminology.
 Starting from version 4.0 VCF output uses SO terms by default.
-* **Effect (Classic)** This are the "classic" effect names usd by SnpEff, these can be accessed using the `-classic` command line option.
+* **Effect (Classic)** These are the "classic" effect names used by SnpEff, these can be accessed using the `-classic` command line option.
 * **Effect impact** Effects are categorized by 'impact': {High, Moderate, Low, Modifier}.
-This are pre-defined categories to help users find more significant variants.
+These are pre-defined categories to help users find more significant variants.

     !!! warning
         Impact categories must be used with care, they were created only to help and simplify the filtering process.